PrincetonUniversity/FOCUS/index.md

   The file **example.input** contains all the input variables for FOCUS.
   Here is an example input file for the rotating ellipse case [ellipse.input](https://github.com/PrincetonUniversity/FOCUS/tree/master/examples/rotating_ellipse/ellipse.input)
   A detailed description for these variables can be found in [initial.pdf](https://princetonuniversity.github.io/FOCUS/initial.pdf).
   These files should be placed in the same directory as the executable.
+  To obtain an template of the input namelist, you can just run `xfocus -i`.

 * target plasma boundary